Lorety-VL/frontend-project-46/README.md

 ## Example how it works with nested files with plain format:
 [![asciicast](https://asciinema.org/a/ZVJBU3wnzlJempJ4p0ycjXwbg.svg)](https://asciinema.org/a/ZVJBU3wnzlJempJ4p0ycjXwbg)

-## Example how it works with nested files with plain format:
+## Example how it works with nested files with json format:
 [![asciicast](https://asciinema.org/a/jPT3YXp1LuebLvLOsKvwntVbt.svg)](https://asciinema.org/a/jPT3YXp1LuebLvLOsKvwntVbt)